Oral (mouth) biopsy

 How long will I be in hospital for?

-The whole process (local anaesthetic injection, biopsy, and stitching) usually takes around 15 to 30 minutes from start to finish.
+The whole process (local anaesthetic injection, biopsy, and stitching) usually takes around 15 to 30 minutes.
 You can go home after your procedure.

 What happens during my procedure?

-How we do your biopsy depends on the type of tissue sample we want and from where we take it.
+How we do your biopsy depends on the type of tissue sample we want and where we take it from.

 Which biopsy we do will be discussed with you before your procedure.

-Will there be much soreness or swelling after my biopsy?
+Will there be soreness or swelling after my biopsy?

-After a few hours the local anaesthetic will wear off and you will have a small amount of pain and / or swelling; this usually only lasts a few days.
+After a few hours the local anaesthetic will wear off.
+You will feel a small amount of pain and / or swelling, that usually lasts a few days.
 If you need to, take simple painkillers (such as paracetamol or ibuprofen) to help with your pain.

 Will I have stitches?

 The biopsy usually leaves a small hole that often needs stitching.
-In most cases the stitches used are dissolvable and take around two weeks to disappear.
+In most cases the stitches used are dissolvable and take around 2 weeks to disappear.

 Will there be much bleeding after my biopsy?

-Although there may be a little bleeding at the time of your biopsy, this usually stops very quickly and is unlikely to be a problem if your wound is stitched.
+Although there may be a little bleeding at the time of your biopsy, this usually stops quickly.
+It is unlikely to be a problem if your wound is stitched.

-If your biopsy site bleeds again when you get home, this can usually be stopped by applying pressure over the area for at least 10 minutes with a rolled up handkerchief or swab.
-If the bleeding does not stop, please contact the hospital (see contact details at the end of this leaflet).
+If your biopsy site bleeds again when you get home, this can usually be stopped.
+Apply pressure over the area for at least 10 minutes with a rolled-up handkerchief or swab.
+If the bleeding does not stop, please contact the hospital.
+See the contact details at the end of this leaflet.

 When can I return to work?